Juan Carlo Calma

-Juan Carlo Calma (born 22 May 1981) is a Filipino visual artist and architect.
-He lives and works in Makati, Manila, Philippines.
-He has been called "one of the Philippines’ bright young stars in architecture, interior design, and visual arts."
+Juan Carlo Calma (born 22 May 1981) is a Filipino visual artist and architect based in Makati, Manila, Philippines.
+His work involves art and architecture, with his practice, Carlo Calma Consultancy, Inc., extending from private residences to public installations.

-With a degree from a line of artisans and architects, he finished multi-disciplinary courses in sculpture, painting, and light design at the California College of the Arts in San Francisco (2000–2003).
-He then moved to London and graduated from the Architectural Association School of Architecture (2009).
+With a degree from artisans and architects, he finished multidisciplinary courses in sculpture, painting, and light design at the California College of the Arts in San Francisco (2000–2003).
+He later completed his studies at the Architectural Association School of Architecture in London (2009).

-His works seek to blur the lines between art and architecture.
-His design practice, Carlo Calma Consultancy, Inc., challenges itself to cross scales and media from bespoke private homes to public installations that have been called "young, edgy, and very impressive."

-Aside from private practice, he is currently an architectural design consultant at Multi Development and Construction Corporation, where he has produced architectural works and interiors admired by members of the Philippine elite.

-As a visual artist, Calma's work has been exhibited in San Francisco, London, and Manila.
-He has since taken part in both solo and group exhibitions and been recognized by art collectors in Southeast Asia and beyond.
-Calma also owns and curates the Manifesto Gallerie in Manila, as well as a fine-dining restaurant that fuses food and art called Gallery Vask.
+Calma also serves as an architectural design consultant at Multi Development and Construction Corporation, where he has contributed to several architectural and interior design projects.
+As a visual artist, Calma's work has been shown in San Francisco, London, and Manila, and he has participated in numerous solo and group exhibitions.
+Calma also owns and curates the Manifesto Gallery in Manila and operates a fine-dining restaurant, Gallery Vask.